Moths of North Carolina

 Field Guide Descriptions: Beadle and Leckie (2012)Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Hodges (1986)

 Adult Markings: Dichomeris bilobella and D. setosella are two closely related species that have very similar patterning and coloration on the forewings.
 The basal half has a dull, pale-yellow wash except for a conspicuous dark mark along the inner margin.
 The mark begins basally as a roughly triangular-shaped feature that contracts posteriorly to a narrow neck before expanding again into a broad, weakly curved, diagonal bar that projects towards the costa.
 The bar terminates before reaching the costa and is followed posteriorly by a wide zone of grayish to grayish-black wash in the post-medial area.
 Within this is a small black spot at the end of the cell that is bordered basally and distally to varying degrees with pale-yellow scales.
-The grayish zone is followed by a narrow, pale-yellow, transverse line that can vary from straight to wavy, particularly in the medial area.
+The grayish zone is followed by a narrow, pale-yellow, transverse line.
+The line can vary from straight to wavy, with it most commonly being wavy in the medial area, and in most specimens tends to bend towards the apex near the costa.
 The subterminal portion of the forewing has a similar grayish to grayish-black wash, but is often a shade darker than that in the postmedial region.
 A line of dark dots is present at the base of the termen, with the dots having varying degrees of yellow scaling posteriorly.
+The prominent dark mark on the basal half of the wing extends to the inner margin.

 North Carolina specimens are best identified using either genitalia, size, or the morphology of the labial palps.
 For a large series of specimens that have been identified using genitalia (J.B.
-Sullivan, pers. comm.), the wing length of D. bilobella typically varies from 8-9 mm versus 6-7 mm for D. setosella.
+Sullivan, pers. comm.), the wing length of D. bilobella in North Carolina typically varies from 8-9 mm versus 6-7 mm for D. setosella.
 The scaling on the second segment of the labial palps is also diagnostic (Hodges, 1986), with D. setosella having a strong ventral tuft at the apex that projects forward.
-In contrast, D. bilobella lacks a prominent tuft and has scales on the ventral side that are more or less appressed to the second segment.
+In contrast, D. bilobella lacks a prominent ventral tuft and has scales on the ventral side that are more or less appressed to the second segment.
 The most conspicuous scaling is on the dorsal surface.
 Worn specimens of D. setosella may not have an obvious projecting tuft and can cause confusion.
-Another feature is that helpful is that the third palp segment is much wider in D. bilobella, about twice the width of that in D. setosella (J.B.
+Another feature that is helpful is the width of the third palp segment.
+It is much wider in D. bilobella and about twice the width of that of D. setosella (J.B.
 Sullivan, pers. comm.).

-Because external patterning on the forewing widely overlaps between these two species, specimens should be submitted with either a wing length measurement or a lateral view of the labial palps.
+Because external patterning on the forewing widely overlaps between all three species, specimens should be submitted with both a wing length measurement and a lateral view of the labial palps whenever feasible.

-Adult Structural Features: Monroe (1986) has illustrations of the male and female genitalia.
+Adult Structural Features: Hodges (1986) has illustrations of the male and female genitalia.
+Also see genitalia from North Carolina specimens below.

 Adult ID Requirements: Identifiable from photos showing hindwings, abdomen, or other specialized views [e.g., frons, palps, antennae, undersides].